 “Being competently guided by artistic director Daniel Ebner, Vienna’s international short film festival has gained an excellent reputation within just a couple of years.
 That seems to involve the strategy of imagining only the biggest for the apparently smallest.”
 Stefan Grissemann, film critic ("Profil")

-VIS employs more than 20 contributors, most of them being volunteers
+VIS employs more than 20 contributors, most of them volunteers

-VIS is excited about 35 partner festivals all over the world
+VIS is excited about 18 partner festivals and partner institutions all over the world

-VIS owns a film archive with more than 7,000 works
+VIS owns a film archive with more than 7,000 titles